Peru

 Certain tax benefits with regard to VAT and income tax have been established for taxpayers located in the area designated by the law as the ‘Amazon’ and that are engaged in the following activities:

-Companies engaged in industrial, maquila, or assembling activities, established or set up in the CETICOS, until 31 December 2022, are exempt from income tax, VAT, excise tax, municipal promotion tax, as well as from any other taxes, fees, contributions levied by the Central Administration, and even taxes that require express exempt regulation.
+Companies established in ZED are exempt from income tax, VAT, selective consumption tax, excise tax, municipal promotion tax, as well as from any other taxes levied by the Central Government, regional governments, and municipalities, created or to be created, including those that require express exemption regulation, except for labor contributions and fees.

 Tax credit for textile and clothing companies